This is a guide on how to travel with knives and certain non-permissive tools on your person and in your gear kit traveling the world.

 It helps to not make it look like your trying to conceal anything in your checked baggage.

 Mailing Your Knives

-Shipping your knives to your destination is a relatively safe practice, including across international borders.
+A loophole on how to travel with knives is shipping them to your destination.
+It’s a relatively safe practice, including across international borders.

 Be reasonable when packaging them.
 Don’t just ship a box full of weapons, but mixed with innocuous items so that your package doesn’t get flagged for being menacing.